kiraleos/dissertation/src/dissertation.md

 Epochs refer to the number of times the entire training dataset is processed by the neural network.
 Each epoch represents a complete cycle through the dataset, during which the network updates its weights based on the observed errors.
 The choice of the number of epochs is another vital training hyperparameter.

-Training for too few epochs may result in an underfit model.
-In this scenario, the network has not had sufficient exposure to the data to learn complex patterns, and it may not perform well on unseen data.

-Conversely, training for an excessive number of epochs can lead to overfitting.
-The network may become too specialized in capturing the idiosyncrasies of the training data, diminishing its ability to generalize.
+Training for too few epochs may result in an underfit model, and, conversely, training for an excessive number of epochs can lead to overfitting, more about these two concepts in the next section.

 Determining the ideal number of epochs involves a balance between achieving convergence and avoiding overfitting.
 Typically, researchers employ techniques like early stopping, which monitors validation performance and halts training when it starts to degrade, to guide epoch selection.

+### Overfitting and Underfitting

+As mentioned previously, overfitting and underfitting are two common problems that can occur during the training of a neural network.

+Overfitting occurs when a model learns to fit the training data too closely.
+In other words, it captures not just the underlying patterns but also the noise in the data.
+As a result, the model performs exceptionally well on the training data but poorly on unseen data.
+Overfitting is a sign that the model has become too complex, often due to hyperparameters like a high degree of polynomial features or a large number of hidden layers in a neural network.

+Underfitting on the other hand, occurs when a model is too simple to capture the underlying patterns in the data.
+It fails to learn from the training data effectively and, as a consequence, performs poorly both on the training set and unseen data.
+Underfitting can be a result of hyperparameters that restrict the model's capacity, such as a shallow architecture or a low learning rate.

 # Data Preparation